 XMU team takes crown at national quiz competition on Chinese culture

 On April 29, Fudan University in Shanghai witnessed the opening of the National Chinese Culture Quiz Competition for College Students from Hong Kong and Macao themed “Oriental style and rhyme”.
 The Xiamen University team cut a fine figure in the competition and walked away with the championship.
-The two contestants on the team are respectively Chen Diwei (Macau), a third-year graduate student and Feng Xiankai (Hong Kong), a third-year undergraduate, both of whom are from the College of Humanities of XMU.
+The two contestants on the team were respectively Chen Diwei (Macau), a third-year graduate student and Feng Xiankai (Hong Kong), a third-year undergraduate, both of whom are from the College of Humanities of XMU.

 The quiz competition went smoothly under the guidance of the Ministry of Education, aiming to encourage university students to delve into the treasure trove of Chinese culture, increase mutual understanding between students from the Mainland and Hong Kong and Macau, inherit and share Chinese cultural traditions.
 The participating students hailed from 14 Universities in Mainland China as well as in Hong Kong and Macao, including the University of Hong Kong, Macau University of Science and Technology, Fudan University, Peking University, Nanjing University, Xiamen University, Wuhan University, Shanghai University of Traditional Chinese Medicine, East China University of Political Science and Law, Shanghai Conservatory of Music, Shanghai Normal University, Shanghai University, Shanghai University of International Business and Economics and Trade and Shanghai University of Sport.